 The best time to offer your tip is when the groomer brings your dog to meet you after the grooming session.

 However: Some companies may not allow their employees from taking tips.
-In this case, you can still offer the tip… just be extra-subtle about it!
+In this case, you might still be able to the tip… (just be extra-subtle about it!)

 Ultimately, it’ll be the groomer’s choice to accept it or not.

 According to our research, PetSmart will allow groomers to accept tips from a happy pet owner who wishes to show their appreciation.

 These tips will be greatly appreciated, and they’ll go directly to the pet groomer.